Through teaching PSHE at Castleview, we create a happy, purposeful, supportive environment

 There are six Puzzles (half-term units of work) each with six Pieces (lessons).
 Jigsaw is designed as a whole school approach, with all year groups working on the same theme (Puzzle) at the same time, sequentially ordered from September to July.
-Each year group receives one PSHE lesson per week and all lessons are delivered in an age-appropriate and stage-appropriate way so that the children’s needs are met.
+Each year group receives one PSHE lesson per week and all lessons are delivered in an age-appropriate way so that the children’s needs are met.

 The Jigsaw Puzzle units are as follows:

 Spring 2: Healthy Me

 Please find more information below, including an overview of all covered for each Year group:

 “To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”